JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Converts a path to all lowercase characters to give the path a consistent appearance.

 ```
-FUNCTION AfxPathMakePretty (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathMakePretty (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |